NickCMoore/cheshire-captures-backend/TESTING.md

 ## Known Bugs

+Bug tracking for the Cheshire Captures project has been closely monitored using the GitHub Project Board.
+All bugs and feature requests are organized into various states such as "To Do," "In Progress," "Testing," and "Done" to ensure efficient project management and prioritization.

+### Tracking Bugs on GitHub Project Board

+The following bugs were identified during the development of Cheshire Captures:

+- **Not possible to add comments to photos** – Bug related to the comment functionality where users cannot leave comments on photos.
+- **Like button non-functional** – The like button on photo details pages does not trigger the required backend functionality.
+- **Filter not working on My Photos page** – Filter functionality on the "My Photos" page is not returning the correct results.
+- **Unfollow option not available** – A bug prevents users from unfollowing photographers due to an issue with the follow button.
+- **Unable to unlike a photo** – Users face an authentication error when trying to unlike a previously liked photo.
+- **Cannot edit or delete comments** – Authentication-related issue causing users to be unable to edit or delete their own comments.
+- **Followers page not returning** – Clicking on the "View Followers" option does not display the correct followers page.
+- **Can't submit a rating** – Users are unable to submit ratings for photos due to a server-side issue.

+### Additional Bugs from the GitHub Board:

+- **Profile NavBar** – Issues with the navbar layout when viewing profiles.
+- **Search functionality not working** – Search does not work on the Gallery and Popular Photographers pages.
+- **Unable to sign out** – Users face an error when trying to sign out.
+- **Unable to change password** – Authentication error prevents users from changing their passwords.
+- **Initial home page load presents 401 error** – A 401 authentication error occurs when loading the home page before a user is authenticated.

+These bugs were tracked and categorized according to severity, and each was assigned to a developer for resolution.
+You can view the full backlog, roadmap, and specific bug details on the GitHub Project Board.
+This allowed for efficient tracking and ensured that bugs were either addressed or marked for future iterations based on priority.

 ### Resolved Bugs

-1. **Profile deletion issue**: During testing, deleting profiles did not remove the associated photos.
-This was resolved by adding a cascading delete on the `Photo` model.
+1. **Profile deletion issue** – Deleting profiles did not remove associated photos.
+This was resolved by adding cascading delete functionality to the `Photo` model.
-2. **Duplicate likes**: Users were able to like a photo more than once due to a missing uniqueness constraint on the `Like` model.
-This was resolved by adding a unique constraint between `user` and `photo`.
+2. **Duplicate likes** – Users could like a photo multiple times.
+This was fixed by implementing a uniqueness constraint on the `Like` model.
-3. **Rating system**: Initially, users could rate a photo multiple times.
-After updating the `PhotoRating` model with a uniqueness constraint for `user` and `photo`, this issue was resolved.
+3. **Rating system bug** – Users could rate a photo more than once.
+The issue was resolved by enforcing uniqueness constraints between `user` and `photo` in the `PhotoRating` model.

 ![Resolved Bug Example](images/resolved-bug.png)

+For a full list of bugs and features, please refer to the [GitHub Project Board](https://github.com/users/NickCMoore/projects/2).

 For more details on testing and deployment, return to the [README file](README.md).